 One way to possibly pay for the Arkansas portion of not only the Bella Vista Bypass, but other sections of the interstate, would be the creation of Arkansas' first ever toll road, which Ort said was being studied for feasibility.

-“It’s a candidate to be a toll road, but we need to get the results of this study,” he said.
-“Another reason the results of this study are so important, not only will that show us whether or not it’s feasible as a toll road, it will provide us a great amount of data and information as to what it will take to complete the final two lanes to make it the ultimate four lanes that both states want.
-So by getting the results of the toll study, we think there is a possibility, and a realistic possibility, whether it’s a toll road or not a toll road that we will be able to complete this as a four-lane facility in the time frame that we committed to only committed to build the two lanes.”
+"It's a candidate to be a toll road, but we need to get the results of this study," he said.
+"Another reason the results of this study are so important, no only will that show us whether or not it's feasible as a toll road, it will provide us a great amount of data and information as to what it will take to complete the final two lanes to make it the ultimate four lanes that both states want.
+So by getting the results of the toll study, we think there is a possibility, and a realistic possibility, whether it's a toll road or not a toll road that we will be able to complete this as a four lane facility in the time frame that we committed to only committed to build the two lanes."

 The construction of the Bella Vista Bypass, Ort said, is definitely funded for the two lanes as part of nearly $600 million to be spent on transportation infrastructure upgrades in Benton and Washington Counties in the next several years using funds from a half cent sales tax on diesel fuel passed by voters in November 2012.
 In Northwest Arkansas, those funds will be used not only to build the two lanes of the Bella Vista Bypass but also to add additional lanes along the I-540 corridor, which will eventually be part of I-49 should the project ever be completed.

 Attorney Jack Williams of the Williams and Anderson Law Firm was also present to discuss the use of Regional Mobility Authorities as avenues local city and county governments could use to funnel money to completing the projects in their respective areas.

 By forming local mobility authorities, Williams, an expert in mobility authorities, said it would help the state secure federal grants and other funding mechanisms.